polkadot-fellows/RFCs/text/0003-blockspace-regions.md

 ## Summary

-Blockspace regions are a dynamic, multi-purpose mechanism for determining the assignment of parachains to a relay chain's Execution Cores.
+Coretime regions are a dynamic, multi-purpose mechanism for determining the assignment of parachains to a relay chain's Execution Cores.
 They replace existing scheduling logic in the Polkadot Relay Chain, and introduce a notion of Hypercores for accepting parachain blocks at flexible points in time.

-Each blockspace region is a data structure which indicates future rights to create blocks for an assigned parachain and keeps records of how many blocks have already been created.
-Regions can be split, transferred, and reassigned as a way of trading rights to blockspace in secondary markets, though these actions are gated to specific origins as a means of reducing relay-chain traffic.
-Regions are initially created by enshrined scheduling mechanisms (for example, RFC-0001) which lie beyond scope for this RFC.
+Each region is a data structure assigned to a particular application, which indicates future rights to consume coretime and keeps records of how many resources have been consumed so far.
+Relay-chain coretime regions, unlike those in RFC-0001 are not intended to be traded or manipulated by users directly, but instead allocated by higher-level mechanisms.
+The details of those higher-level mechanisms are out of scope for this RFC.
 Parachains can own an arbitrary number of regions and are limited in block production only by the number and production rate of regions which they own.
 Each region belongs to a specific execution core, and cannot move between cores.
 Regions are referenceable by a unique 256-bit identifier within the relay-chain.

 ## Motivation

 Polkadot must go beyond the one-core-per-chain paradigm in order to maximize allocative efficiency of the primary resource it creates: secure blockspace.
 Polkadot allocates blockspace through Coretime, the scheduling of many processes onto Execution Cores.
 Each unit of Coretime gives applications the right to make coarse-grained state transitions.
 Advancing the underlying scheduling technology will allow Polkadot to present highly sophisticated market mechanisms for Coretime and increase the effective utilization of Execution Cores with low overhead for blockspace consumers.

 Demand for applications is highly volatile.
 Accommodating the burstiness of demand is one of the primary motivations for the region primitive.
 Depending on the high-level allocation mechanisms which are exposed, applications should be able to acquire an arbitrary number of blockspace regions as needed to meet demand.
 In theory, they will be bounded only by the limits of their ability to create blocks and the regions available in either primary or secondary markets.
-Likewise, during periods of low demand, regions enable mechanisms for selling off some proportion of their rights to future blockspace in order to recoup costs.
-Regions are a core primitive for adaptive demand.
+Likewise, during periods of low demand, regions enable applications to utilize as few resources from the network as they need and share cores with many other applications.
+Deploying an application on Polkadot should be akin to deploying on a cloud service, where applications scale up and down to meet demand.

-Regions also reduce barriers to further innovation in the core relay-chain blockspace offerings.
+Regions also reduce barriers to further iteration and innovation in the core relay-chain blockspace offerings.
 Once the runtime and node software have been adapted to run on blockspace regions, all future mechanisms for the relay-chain to sell blockspace may be implemented as simple algorithms which create and assign blockspace regions (for example, RFC-1 and RFC-5, taken together), without requiring any further modifications to node logic.
-This will give Polkadot's governance a larger toolkit to regulate the supply and granularity of blockspace entering the economy.
+This will give Polkadot's governance a larger toolkit to regulate the supply and granularity of blockspace entering the economy without increasing the maintenance burden of core technology.

 ### Requirements